Convert to PDF

 Flatten (PDF Engines)

-- Process: Gotenberg generates the full PDF, then uses a PDF Engine to merge all interactive form fields (text inputs, checkboxes, etc.) directly into the page content.
+Merges all interactive form fields (text inputs, checkboxes, etc.) into the page content, making the PDF non-editable.

 --request POST http://localhost:3000/forms/libreoffice/convert \